-PROTOCOL I.4.B: IV Hydration
+PROTOCOL II.4.B: IV Hydration

-- SO-TAC ALS providers, at their discretion, may initiate intravenous access on members of the supported Law Enforcement Special Operations personnel for the purposes of fluid hydration. - 2.
+- 1. TEMS ALS providers, at their discretion, may initiate intravenous access on members of the supported Law Enforcement Special Operations personnel for the purposes of fluid hydration. - 2.
 A total of 10 15 mL/kg of normal saline may be administered for the purposes of hydration prior to prolonged incidents and/or incidents during noticeably humid and/or warm weather. - 3.
-In the event of clinical dehydration in any member of the supported Law Enforcement Special Operations team during an incident, the SO-TAC ALS provider shall recommend that member's removal from duty, initiate intravenous access, and deliver a total of 20 mL/kg normal saline with a maximum volume of two (2) liters.
-If there is resolution of the member's symptoms, that member may return to duty.
+In the event of clinical dehydration in any member of the supported Law Enforcement Special Operations team during an incident, the TEMS ALS provider shall recommend that member's removal from duty, initiate intravenous access, and deliver a total of 20 mL/kg normal saline with a maximum volume of two (2) liters.
+If the member's symptoms have resolved, that member may return to duty.
 If dehydration symptoms persist, the member should be treated per the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - 4.
-At any time in the assessment and treatment for IV hydration, if contraindications exist to fluid therapy, the SO-TAC ALS provider shall consult the on-line medical control physician for further direction.
+At any time in the assessment and treatment for IV hydration, if contraindications exist to fluid therapy, the TEMS ALS provider shall consult the on-line medical control physician for further direction.